eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/pro_features.rst

 * :ref:`Multiple Monitor Support <multiple_monitors>` |Pro| to observe several DDS Domains, Discovery Servers, or XML-configured environments side by side in the same workspace.

+* :ref:`Offline Mode <offline_mode>` |Pro| for opening a captured DDS recording (MCAP or SQLite) and inspecting it with full playback control - scrub, play, pause, loop, and change speed through the recorded timeline.

 * :ref:`Domain Removal <pro_stop_monitor>` |Pro| to stop monitoring a specific domain at any time, keeping all existing panes and charts open in an inactive state.

 * :ref:`Workspace Save and Restore <workspace>` |Pro| to save the full workspace state to a file and